List of The Law of Ueki characters: Robert Haydn

 His power to turn ideals into reality can do anything from making his sacred weapons invincible to creating bubbles that control gravity.
 His ideal sacred weapons have different properties: His Kurogane always hits the target, his Hood can block any attack, his Mash moves as a two dimensional face along the surface of the ground, and his Pick is a giant drill.
 However, such a power comes at a price: Each time he uses this power, he sacrifices one year of his lifespan.
 His Level 2 power is the ability to change the gravity of whatever his ideal objects touch, making them lighter or heavier.

 He is extremely ruthless and cold, with a deep hatred for humanity.
 His goal for winning the tournament is to wipe out all of existence.
 This is due to his unfortunate past in which he was treated as a monster by the people of his town, due to his celestial powers.
 His only friends were his caretaker and fellow children at the orphanage, who eventually framed him for a theft they committed.
 After being betrayed by the only people he loved and trusted, he destroyed his hometown with his sacred weapon and grew to hate humanity.

-After his second battle with Ueki, Robert began to doubt his ways thanks to Ueki's strong sense of justice, thereby forcing his king candidate Margarette to feed him to Hanon, who proceeded to carry out Robert's initial plan using Robert's body as a vessel.
+After his second battle with Ueki, Robert began to doubt his ways thanks to Ueki's strong sense of justice, thereby forcing his god candidate Margarette to feed him to Hanon, who proceeded to carry out Robert's initial plan using Robert's body as a vessel.
 At the end of the series Hanon spits out Robert, who accepts Ueki's friendship and discards his goal of world destruction.